harshdevcode/Blogs-Project/posts/basic-authentication-to-modern-authentication.md

 ---
 **Microsoft’s plan to replace Basic Authentication, with Modern Authentication, from Exchange Online** is being postponed until the second half of 2021 due to the current situation created by the COVID-19 pandemic.
 You might think: What is replacing basic authentication?
 Wait, what is Basic authentication in the first place that is being replaced?
 Continue reading this article to learn more about basic authentication and modern authentication, and why it is happening.

-### What is Basic Authentication and its drawbacks? {# What is Basic Authentication and its drawbacks?}
+### What is Basic Authentication and its drawbacks? {#what-is-basic-authentication-and-its-drawbacks?}
 Basic Authentication is an authentication commonly used for internet resources.
 Basic Authentication or Basic Auth has the advantage of being relatively simple, **Username and password** are stored in plain text with base64 encoding in a single header field.

 As a result, Basic Auth had to be used in conjunction with SSL in order to encrypt the headers and protect the user’s credentials.
 Even when HTTPS is utilized, there are still a number of Basic Auth vulnerabilities.
 A few major being: